FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-authentication-design-doc.md

 The SBP has a minimalistic RO firmware that contains the public part of an RSA-3072 exponent 3 key pair.
-The corresponding private key is only accessible by the Chrome OS signers and is used to sign SBP firmwares.
+The corresponding private key is only accessible by the ChromeOS signers and is used to sign SBP firmwares.
 On boot the RO firmware verifies the signature of the RW firmware.
 If the RW signature is valid, the RO firmware protects itself by setting the WP bit of the Flash then jumps to RW.